Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 A hybrid pricing model combines a recurring subscription fee with consumption-based charges.
 Customers pay a fixed base amount that covers core access and a committed usage allowance, then pay metered rates for consumption beyond that threshold.

-It is not a novel concept — telecoms have used base-plus-overage structures for decades.
+This is not a novel concept — telecoms have used base-plus-overage structures for decades.
 In software, AWS pioneered the modern form: service availability fees plus per-request charges.
 Snowflake, Twilio, MongoDB Atlas, and HubSpot have all built significant revenue engines on variations of this structure.

 ModelRevenue predictabilityCustomer fairnessAcquisition frictionBilling complexity